 Restricted positions exist in both the Managerial & Professional and Operational & Administrative categories of University Staff.
 The terms and conditions of employment for employees in restricted positions are generally the same as for other University staff positions, except that:

 Employees in positions designated as restricted have access to the placement provisions of the policy HRM-015: Layoff for University Staff Employees, only if their immediate prior service (i.e., with no break) was as a full-time non-restricted University Staff employee.
 Employees in restricted positions are treated separately in the layoff process and therefore may be laid off earlier in the sequence than employees in non-restricted positions.

 Full-time employees in restricted grant-funded positions are eligible to receive severance benefits ONLY if the funding source has agreed to assume all financial responsibility in its written contract with the University.
 Employees in restricted positions are eligible to receive severance benefits according to the same criteria as other University staff if laid off prior to the end of the contract.

 Employees hired into restricted positions must be informed in writing of: (1) the position’s contingent nature at the time of hire or as subsequently extended and; (2) associated benefits.
 The employee must acknowledge this notification in writing.
-(Refer to Restricted Employees Offer Letter [link to be added] and Restricted Staff Appointment Acknowledgment.)

 The terms and conditions of employment require that Managerial & Professional staff employees serve a probation period except for those hired on individually negotiated contracts who do not serve a probation period.